opensafely/documentation/docs/ehrql-new-tutorial-3a.md

 ### Full Example

 In this section, we will be building up a more complex dataset definition that includes information about a patient's address and their hopsitalisation record.
-This means that we are combining 3 different tables: patients, patient_address and hopsitalisations.
+This means that we are combining 3 different tables: patients, patient_address and hospitalisations.

 In this example, instead of solely considering the year of birth for each patient, we look for specific details of the index of multiple deprivation (IMD) where patients live.
 Importantly we are restricting the population by IMD rather than creating this as a column.

+For the sake of brevity, the tables will not be displayed here but can be reviewed in the `example-data/multiple2/` folder.

 ???+ example "Dataset definition: `3a_multiple2_dataset_definition.py`"

     ```python title="3a_multiple2_dataset_definition.py"
     ---8<-- "databuilder/ehrql-tutorial-examples/3a_multiple2_dataset_definition.py"
     ```

-For the sake of brevity, the tables will not be displayed here but can be reviewed in the `csv/multiple2/` folder.

 The output of the query above should generate a table with sex and was hopsitalised as columns.